-While we have no religious affiliations today, these groups opened the first of what would become a deep and diverse array of more than 60 innovative, creative, person-first mental health programs that help people lead healthier, happier lives over the next five decades.
+While we have no religious affiliations today, these groups opened the first of what would become a deep and diverse array of 65 innovative, creative, person-first mental health programs that help people lead healthier, happier lives over the next five decades.
 Today we’re working on shaping these programs into an open care network that closely examines every aspect of how we can help each person in the best way possible.

 1969 – The Early Years – Opening Doors

 A pastor opens his church basement to a handful of veterans with mental and chemical health issues—and no place to go.
 We spend the next couple of decades swinging open doors on more than 20 programs, helping people find their healthier, happier selves.

 It’s the era of “Yes!”
 We’re burgeoning with ideas on how to build a mental health system where none existed before.
 Exploration, creation, innovation.

 The Recent Years – Open to a 360 Degree View

 Bring down the walls.
 We’ve spent 50 years inventing individual programs for the specific needs of this vulnerable population.
 Now we’re shaping these programs into one full, open network of care – looking at every aspect of a person’s life and helping where we can.